African Art Patterns

 Color and Symbolism: A Language of Hues

-Color plays a crucial role in African art patterns.
+Color has a big impact in African art patterns.
 Each color carries symbolic weight, often related to nature, spirituality, or social status.

 • Red: Often symbolizes blood, fertility, power, or sometimes, danger.